MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/frame-server-custom-media-source.md

 The main benefit of an AV Stream Driver approach is that the PnP and Power Management/Device Management is already handled by the AV Stream framework.

 However, it also means the underlying source must be a physical device with a kernel mode driver to interface with the hardware.
-For UVC devices, a Windows UVC 1.5 class driver is provided in box so devices simply need to implement their firmware.
+For UVC devices, a Windows UVC 1.5 class driver is provided inbox so devices simply need to implement their firmware.

 For MIPI based devices, the vendor will need to implement their own AV Stream miniport driver.